Subroto823/dsa-js/data-structures/queue/README.md

 ## Use Cases
 - **Task Scheduling**: Managing tasks in the order they should be executed.
 - **Breadth-First Search (BFS)**: Traversing graphs level by level.
-- **Print Queue**: Printing documents in the order they were requested.
+- **Printers**: Printing documents in the order they were requested.
+- **Callback**: Callback queue in JS runtime

 # Queue Variations

+## Circular Queue
+A **Circular Queue** is a variation of the queue with the front and back connected, allowing for efficient memory usage.

+* Circular Queue Usage
+- Clock
+- Streaming data
+- Traffic lights

+## Double-Ended Queue (Deque)
+A **Double-Ended Queue** allows insertion and deletion from both ends, providing more flexibility than a standard queue.

 ## Priority Queue
 A **Priority Queue** assigns a priority to each element, and the element with the highest priority is dequeued first.

-## Double-Ended Queue (Deque)
-A **Double-Ended Queue** allows insertion and deletion from both ends, providing more flexibility than a standard queue.

-## Circular Queue
-A **Circular Queue** is a variation of the queue with the front and back connected, allowing for efficient memory usage.